Warning: This post contains major spoilers for Stranger Things season 3.

 “I don’t think that I’ve been confirmed or denied next year.
 I had such a good time doing the show.
 I hope to get to be in season 4 and that Robin gets to continue to grow and develop to use her brains to unravel and unveil the mysteries of the Upside Down because I think she’s really smart,” she told TIME in July.

 What about Hopper?

 The third season saved one of its most devastating shockers for the very end: Chief Jim Hopper appeared to be dead, at least if you believe what his pals do.
 Sharp-eyed fans, naturally, suspect otherwise.
-There are plenty of fan theories that suggest he might have made it.
-Here are the two major Hopper theories:
+There were plenty of fan theories that suggest he might have made it.
+Here were the two major Hopper theories:

 First: During the end credits scene, two guards take a prisoner from a cell inside what certainly looks like a top-secret facility in Kamchatka, Russia, to use him as Demogorgon bait.
 The moment of greatest internet to viewers?
 One of the guards instructed the other to leave “the American” in his cell in favor of using a Russian prisoner as bait.
 “The American” could be anyone, but fans theorize it’s Hopper.